arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Remove a graph
+Remove a Graph
 --------------

-Remove a graph
+Drop a Graph by its name:

 `graph_module._drop(graphName, dropCollections)`

-A graph can be dropped by its name.
+- `graphName` (string):
+  Unique identifier of the graph
+- `dropCollections` (bool, _optional_):
+  Define if collections should be dropped (default: false)

 This can drop all collections contained in the graph as long as they are not used within other graphs.
 To drop the collections only belonging to this graph, the optional parameter *drop-collections* has to be set to *true*.

-**Parameters**

-* graphName (required) Unique identifier of the graph
-* dropCollections (optional) Define if collections should be dropped (default: false)

 **Examples**

 Drop a graph and keep collections:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline generalGraphDropGraphKeep
     @EXAMPLE_ARANGOSH_OUTPUT{generalGraphDropGraphKeep}